knaveen01/Custom-Filter-Component/README.md

 # Custom filter Component

 This is reusable component.
+This widget can be used in any project where there is a need for dynamic filters requirent.
+As many as filters can be added dynamically by the user.
+I can be used in advanced search operations.

-You can just pick 'app/ped-grid-filter' use it for any projects (if you don't want to fight relative path issues place 'ped-grid-filter' under 'app/'.
-It's not so difficult to overcome path issues though).
+Note: If you face any path related issues then just place 'ped-grid-filter' under 'app/'.